chocolateboy/string_splitter/README.md

-If `split` was being written from scratch, without the baggage of its legacy API, it's possible that some of these options would be made explicit rather than overloading the `limit` parameter.
+If `split` was being written from scratch, without the baggage of its legacy API, it's possible that some of these options would be made explicit rather than overloading the parameters.
 And, indeed, this is possible in some implementations, e.g. in Crystal:

 ```ruby